mauOrtRuiz/Steel_Degradation/README.md

  **Results**

- A subset of 10 images of higher resolution were tested and segmented by this framework and segmentation performance was
+ A subset of 10 images of higher resolution were tested and segmented by this framework, and segmentation performance was obtained.
+For the +D proposal also time degradation was estimated.

  <img width="4041" height="791" alt="segmentation_Comparison" src="https://github.com/user-attachments/assets/ee070f78-c3cd-4835-bb36-a861e1b58efe" />

 Performance was measured against the ground truth over the 10 selected images and mean IoU was computed.
 The results are presented in the next table

 <img width="816" height="445" alt="image" src="https://github.com/user-attachments/assets/a2e5170c-3473-4c8e-9259-52ac8964b485" />

-A considerable result is observed, the overall performance was improved in all the classes after implementing the +D operation the model improves significally.
-This operation is sometimes frefered as miltitask learning MTL, as it was first presented by Carcuana (1997) as refered by Carcuana "by learning tasks in parallel while using a shared representation; what is learned for each task can help other tasks be learned better."
+Incorporating the +D auxiliary task yielded substantial gains across all evaluated microstructural classes.
+This approach aligns with the principles of Multi-Task Learning (MTL), first introduced by Caruana (1997).
+By training the network to predict the auxiliary variable alongside segmenting the images, the architecture exploits shared latent representations—benefiting from the core MTL principle where 'learning tasks in parallel while using a shared representation [allows] what is learned for each task [to] help other tasks be learned better.'

+**Conclusions**
+Key Research Contributions
+Markdown
+* Enhanced Feature Conditioning via FiLM Integration: Incorporating Feature-wise Linear Modulation (FiLM) into the standard U-Net architecture yields a measurable performance boost over the baseline model by effectively modulating intermediate feature maps with temporal heat-treatment metadata.

+Superior Accuracy via Auxiliary Multi-Task Learning (+D): Introducing an auxiliary time-demodulation regression branch (+D) creates a powerful inductive bias that dramatically increases overall segmentation accuracy—reaching 95.69% mIoU (excluding outliers)—with substantial gains in visually ambiguous transitional phases like segmented (+8.93%) and spheroidized (+5.96%) lamellae.

+Computational Efficiency and Optimized Training Dynamics: The multi-task framework optimizes shared latent representations, accelerating training convergence and reducing overall computational training time compared to training standalone single-task models.

+Direct Microstructural Degradation Time Estimation: The auxiliary branch enables the model to solve an inverse problem: accurately estimating heat-treatment / degradation time directly from raw micrographs during blind inference, eliminating reliance on explicit input metadata.

+Localized Degradation Heatmapping: Beyond scalar time estimation, the architecture allows for spatial mapping of degradation levels across a single image, generating visual heatmaps that identify micro-scale structural variations and heterogeneous phase evolution within the same specimen.